 The Clean Vehicles Program will continue to provide significant emission reductions within our region.
 This program has funded replacements of school buses, private fleets, drayage trucks, transit vehicles and more.
 Since its start, the program has provided more than \$78 million in financial aid, replaced more than 2,700 engines and developed several alternative fueling stations.
-In the future, the Clean Vehicles Program

-22 Based on comparison of 2011 emissions versus 2013 preliminary-AEI emissions will target heavy-duty fleet replacements which will continue to result in both PM and NO_x emission reductions for the region.
+In the future, the Clean Vehicles Program will target heavy-duty fleet replacements which will continue to result in both PM and NO_x emission reductions for the region.